selwynpolit/d9book/book/config.md

 Once you grab the url, you can use it later in your code.

 :::tip Note
 You can add config into any of the 3 directories: `config/install`, `config/optional` or `config/schema`.
-Config that is added to the `config/install` directory has a special superpower.
-If config in that directory fails to import into Drupal, the module **is NOT installed**.
+Config that is added to the `config/install` directory has a special superpower: If config in that directory fails to import into Drupal, the module **is NOT installed**.
 :::